Kakhovskaya (Moscow Metro): History

 The station was designed by architects Nikolay Demchinsky and Yuliya Kolesnikova.
 The station's design is that of a standard 1960s Moscow pillar-trispan "sorokonozhka" (centipede) with two rows of 40 concrete octagonal pillars faced with brown marble.
 The floor is laid with great granite and labradorite, as well as asphalt on the platform edge.
 The station's walls are covered with white ceramic tiles with a pink socle near the tracks.
 In addition to that the station features a set of metallic plates depicting various episodes from the Russian Civil War (artists and sculptors: V. Gorchakov, L. Soshinskaya, V. Karpov).
 As part of the reconstruction of the Kakhovskaya line and its future inclusion in the Bolshaya Koltsevaya line, work is underway to replace the entire finish.

 The station is located on the Kakhovka Square, where several roads meet up including the Azovskaya Street, Chongarsky Boulevard and the Kakhovka Street.
 The station's eastern vestibule is located underneath it, with subways exiting to the square, whilst the western vestibule is located under the Chongarsky Boulevard.
 In 1983, the station Sevastopolskaya of the Serpukhovsko-Timiryazevskaya Line was constructed.
 This necessitated an arrangement for a transfer provision.
 Two staircases were opened up descending to the lower station that is located perpendicular to Kakhovskaya.

 Behind the station is a set of reversal sidings that are used for train reversal and nighttime stands.
-In March 2019, this station has been temporarily closed for the construction of the second phase of the new ring line, Bolshaya Koltsevaya line, which will include the Kakhovskaya line.
+In March 2019, this station was temporarily closed for the construction of the second phase of the new ring line, Bolshaya Koltsevaya line, which will include the Kakhovskaya line.
 In the Bolshaya Koltsevaya line, the Kakhovskaya station will be connected to the existing Kaluzhskaya of the Kaluzhsko-Rizhskaya line, with a new station, Zyuzino, in between.
 During its expected 2-year-closure, trains of Kakhovskaya line operated between Varshavskaya and Kashirskaya, closed two stations.

 The station was reopened on 7 December 2021 as part of the section between Mnyovniki and Kakhovskaya.